Landing Pages & Entrances in GA4

 Like all GA4 reports, you can customize the landing page report to show the metrics you care about.
 A couple things to consider:

 If you don’t have an ecommerce site, Total revenue is moot.
-Feel free to remove that metric and/or replace it with a measurement you care about.
+Go ahead and remove that metric or replace it with one you care about.

 Views are not entrances.
 Views are pageviews, no matter which page the user entered the site on.
-If you want to see entrances in your landing page report, you're out of luck.
-You can't apply entrances as a metric in the Pages and screens built-in report either.
-There is a way to view entrances outside of the standard GA4 reports (more on that below).
+Entrances aren't available as a metric in any built-in GA4 reports.
+So far you can only find Entrances as a metric in Explorations (more on that below).

 There's a whole Analytics Help page about entrances & exits.
 It talks about landing pages but doesn’t explain why entrances aren’t an available metric for the landing page report.

 It does say that "Entrances and Exits metrics are currently only available in Explorations."
 This gives me hope that Entrances might be available as a metric for GA4 reports in the future.
-They’ve been rolling out regular updates to GA4, so cross your fingers.
+Cross your fingers!

 <div class="post-action">Click Explore from the left-hand menu, and click Blank to create a new Exploration.</div>